argonne-lcf/CompPerfWorkshop/00_workflows/parsl_demo/README.md

 create a database in the directory the Parsl driver is run in, storing information on all executors.

 One utilization tool is the `parsl visualizer`, with full documentation found [here](https://parsl.readthedocs.io/en/stable/userguide/monitoring.html).
-We also provide the python script `monitoring_test.py`, which navigates through the database using sqlite3 in order to provide a quick example of the information contained within.

 In short, the major tables existing:
 1. workflow: contains information regarding the workflow as a whole---durations, hosting information,